“Plenty of food for thought, as well as food to eat, in one of the loveliest bits of Britain” Diana Henry

 Local & National Heroes

 The Festival welcomes many special guests, from internationally renowned chefs to celebrated writers and critics, to provide a huge range of exciting, informative and downright delicious entertainment.
-Led by our Festival advocate, award-winning chef and restaurateur Mitch Tonks, a spellbinding array of household names ensure the festival is packed with both our local and national food heroes including the top local and regional chefs, Mark Hix, Angela Hartnett, TV and Radio personalities, Matt Tebbutt, alongside wine experts Will Lyons, Susy Atkins (Sunday Telegraph, Saturday Morning Kitchen), Fiona Beckett (The Guardian) and award-winning Tim McLaughlin-Green from Sommeliers Choice.
+Led by our Festival advocate, award-winning chef and restaurateur Mitch Tonks, a spellbinding array of household names ensure the festival is packed with both our local and national food heroes including the top local and regional chefs, Claudia Roden, Mark Hix, Jane Baxter, Richard Bertinet, TV and Radio personalities, Matt Tebbutt, alongside wine experts Will Lyons, Susy Atkins (Sunday Telegraph, Saturday Morning Kitchen).

 South West Showcase

-Our aim is to showcase the best that the South West has to offer – from Ashridge Cider and Cornish Seasalt through to Quicke’s Cheese.
+Our aim is to showcase the best that the South West has to offer.
 We also want to shout about our amazing restaurants (The Seahorse, The Angel and Andria’s in Dartmouth, to name but a few) and their amazing chefs.
 Without being too biased, we probably have the most award winning chefs per square foot than anywhere else in the country.
 And with an abundance of locally-produced, high quality ingredients and a growing reputation for world-class food, Dartmouth is the perfect setting for what has been described as a ‘feast for the senses’.

 The Dartmouth Food Festival is non-profit making so everything you see and experience has been put together by a voluntary team.
 Not that we’re banging our own drum but we just want you to know that anything you spend over the 3 days either supports local trade or boosts our fundraising efforts.
 If you’d like to get involved, don’t be shy – just contact us and we’ll be in touch.